arthurdouillard/hugo-website/content/post/nato-challenge.md

 #### 2.3.
 Anchors

-At each FPN level, several **anchors** are moved around the FPN’s feature maps.
+At each FPN level, **anchors** are moved around the FPN’s feature maps.
 An anchor is a rectangle with different sizes and ratios, like this:

 {{< figure src="/figures/anchors.svg" caption="*Figure 5: A sample of anchors of different sizes and ratios*" >}}